wakkihaya/neurotechjp/src/md/en/blog/david-chang-lab.md

 David’s hope is to research interfaces that will improve communication for patients with speech difficulties using neural speech decoding.

 > All that work I just described for my PhD, was with patients who could speak naturally.
-> But then the new work that came out and part of this ongoing clinical trial is to
+> But the goal of the new work that came out as part of this ongoing clinical trial is to
 > **evaluate if these approaches can work in someone who is actually paralyzed and cannot speak.**
 > For these people, it is very hard to communicate not being able to speak, they have to use other methods to communicate.
 > And our clinical trial participants also have limb motor disabilities, so they cannot move their arms or type either.